static-web-server/static-web-server/docs/content/features/security-headers.md

 **`SWS`** provides several [security headers](https://web.dev/security-headers/) support.

-When the [HTTP/2](../features/http2-tls.md) feature is activated *security headers* is enabled automatically.
+When the [HTTP/2](../features/http2-tls.md) feature is activated *security headers* are enabled automatically.

 This feature is disabled by default on HTTP/1 and can be controlled by the boolean `--security-headers` option or the equivalent [SERVER_SECURITY_HEADERS](./../configuration/environment-variables.md#server_security_headers) env.